ariadne-cps/website/content/installation.md

     $ make install

+Depending on your machine, it may be necessary to use `sudo make install` instead, if you do not have privileges for writing into the corresponding include/ and lib/ directories.

 To find the installed library under Ubuntu, you may need to set the `LD_LIBRARY_PATH` variable in the .bashrc file:

     export LD_LIBRARY_PATH=/usr/local/lib